ssddanbrown/haste/README.md

 # and listen to file changes up to 5 folder levels deep.
 ./haste -w -l -p 80 -d 5 index.html

+# Build all files with the extension of .haste.html and output to
+# the folder 'dist' keeping the same folder structure as the input files.
+./haste -b **/*.haste.html dist
 ```

 ## Issues and Contribution